*It is strongly recommended that you be evaluated by a hand specialist to ensure you are getting the correct splints for your needs*

 For any style IP joint splints:

 Swan neck, lateral, mallet support etc. Measure the circumference of the joint(s) you need the splint(s) for, ensuring that the measuring tape or the printable sizer is wrapped around the joint as shown in the picture with the single blue line.
-For fingers with a strong taper or PIP joints with a large size difference; measure at the top and bottom the joint(s) as shown (not above or below the joint on the finger) with the double blue line in the picture; to order select the larger size from the drop down menu and provide both sizes in the notes when checking out.
+For fingers with a strong taper or PIP joints with a large size difference; measure directly around the joint for the top ring and slightly below the joint for the bottom ring as shown in the picture with the double blue line in the picture; to order select the larger size from the drop down menu and provide both sizes in the notes when checking out.
 If your measurement comes out smaller than the sizing on the chart just select the smallest size from the drop down menu and put your actual measurement/size in the notes for me.
 Two ring sizes should only be used for fingers that have a strong taper as shown in the picture.
+If your fingers do not have this taper and two sizes are provided the top ring will come out too small to fit.

 Please contact me before purchasing if you are looking for splinting solutions for nodes in the IP joints.
 Sizing for nodes can be more complicated due to the difference between the joint itself and the surrounding finger, and in some cases severe nodes cannot be splinted because of this size difference.